TaraT1/DevNotes/vault/js.for.md

 ## for...of

-~ executes loop that operates on a sequence of values sourced from an iterable object like arrays, strings, map, set, nodelist, etc
+- executes loop that operates on collections rather than all objects. (for...of executes on a sequence of values sourced from an iterable object like arrays, strings, map, set, nodelist, etc)
-~ each loop operation on a value is called an iteration.
+- each loop operation on a value is called an iteration.
 The loop iterates over the iterable.
-~ Iterable has `@@iterator()` method that returns iterator and repeatedly calls resulting iterators `next()` to produce sequence of values to be assigned to variable
+- Iterable has `@@iterator()` method that returns iterator and repeatedly calls resulting iterators `next()` to produce sequence of values to be assigned to variable
-~ syntax
+- syntax

 ```javascript
 for (variable of iterable){